matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - ✅ Build an extensible import system
 - ✅ Clean up and consolidate various utility scripts
 - ✅ Fix duplicated districts import bug
-- ✅ FAdd optional image url to entities and display on the frontend
+- ✅ Add optional image url to entities and display on the frontend

+### Phase 15: Add Auth/User/Admin System (PLANNED)
+- Add authentication and roles system
-- Add an in UI means of adding Chicago/IL data
+- Add an in UI means of adding Chicago/IL data for users with the permissions
+- Segment projects by group
+- Allow groups to hide some/all projects
+- Make projects shareable

+### Phase 16: Better Bulk Data Management/Import (PLANNED)
 - Investigate exporting/import project data
+- Allow editing statuses in bulk

-### Phase 15: Cleanup Existing Implementation (PLANNED)
+### Phase 17: Cleanup Existing Implementation (PLANNED)
 - Fix all the frontend typing/linting errors
 - Rename frontend components with Representatives to Entities to be more generic
 - Clean up various frontend components that could be further broken up (ex: Header.tsx, UserEntityProjectSection.tsx).